Your consumer rights when it comes to smart meters

 If after eight weeks energy suppliers are unable to resolve the issue, or consumers are not satisfied with their suppliers’ response – consumers can register the dispute with the Energy Ombudsman.
 Suppliers may also provide their consumers with a deadlock letter giving them the opportunity to contact the Ombudsman prior to the expiry of the eight weeks.

-If you have been overcharged for a bill, can you claim compensation?
+If I have been overcharged for a bill, can I claim compensation?

 The Energy Ombudsman has the authority to require energy suppliers to pay up a financial award of up to £10,000 to acknowledge the difficulties encountered by the consumer.
 To authorise this, the Ombudsman will be looking to establish whether the suppliers have made a mistake or treated their consumers unfairly.